Daerdemandt/grid-merger/README.md

 *  Searching for elements in a given sphere
 *  Searching for n closest elements to a given point
 *  Probably: return iterator over all objects in tree, sorted by distance from given point.
-*  Searching for elements for which given monotonous spatial predicate is true
 *  Deleting an element
 *  Maybe something else